top of page

 * * *

 Nicky's and Jerry's final live ride went down on New Year's Eve, 1975 — a night usually reserved for indulgence and chaos, but what you get here (released in 2014 as Garcia Live Volume Five) is something stranger.
 You can practically hear Garcia curling inward, like he is singing from behind a closed door in a house he is already moved out of.
-There is no slop, no blown notes, no haze to blame.
+There is no sloppiness, no bum notes.
 Everyone is playing straight, even sharp — you can hear Hopkins still being impeccably virtuosic, despite his parts being shoved down in the mix.
 Bob Weir, Mickey Hart and Matthew Kelly are also participating.
 But the spark is gone.
 That unnamable lift is absent.
-Garcia sounds like a man who knows exactly what he's supposed to be, and just can’t bring himself to fake it anymore.
+Garcia sounds like a man who knows exactly what he's supposed to be, and just can't bring himself to fake it anymore.
 He's allergic to steering the ship, tired of captaining a vibe he doesn’t feel, and more than anything, he sounds bored.
 Nobody falls apart.
 Nobody bombs.
 But somewhere in the quiet between notes, you hear it: a fire that used to light whole rooms, now is just smoke curling in the rafters.

 * * *